SQISign/sqisign-ac20-obsolete/README.md

 # SQISign: compact post-quantum signatures from quaternions and isogenies

-This code implements the isogeny-based signature scheme SQISign.
+This code implements the original version of the isogeny-based signature scheme SQISign.
+For details see this [paper](https://eprint.iacr.org/2020/1240).

+An updated and optimized version can be found [here](https://github.com/SQISign/sqisign-ec23).

 (C) 2020, The SQISign team.
 MIT license.